US defense chief hails security partnerships in Asia in face of Russia, China threats | KRDO

 Austin said the new convergence helped the US make “historic progress” in the past three years.
 “We’ve strengthened stability on the Korean Peninsula.
 We’ve supported the status quo across the Taiwan Strait.
 And we’ve stood up for the rule of law in the South China Sea,” he said.

-Under President Joe Biden, the US has bolstered ties with allies and like-minded partners in Asia Pacific to counter a rising China, which under leader Xi Jinping has become increasingly assertive and belligerent about its many maritime and territorial claims in the region – from Taiwan to the East and South China Seas.
+Under President Joe Biden, the US has bolstered ties with allies and like-minded partners in the Asia-Pacific region to counter a rising China, which under leader Xi Jinping has become increasingly assertive and belligerent about its many maritime and territorial claims in the region – from Taiwan to the East and South China Seas.

-Those bolstering of US ties have infuriated Beijing, which accuses Washington of a leading campaign of “encirclement and suppression” of China.
+That bolstering of US ties has infuriated Beijing, which accuses Washington of leading a campaign of “encirclement and suppression” of China.

-Austin’s emphasis of a “new convergence” in Asia Pacific appeared to have struck a raw nerve with the Chinese delegation in the audience.
+Austin’s emphasis on a “new convergence” in Asia-Pacific appeared to have struck a raw nerve with the Chinese delegation in the audience.

 The exchange came a day after Austin held his first face-to-face talks with China’s Minister of National Defense Adm.
 Dong Jun on the sidelines of the defense forum.